NoahTheBuzz/hackster/README.md

 # HACKSTER
 An open-source song guessing game.
 This repository includes code for
-* a webapp that allows people to create and print their own playing cards from public Spotify playlists, as well as
+* a webapp that allows people to create and print their own playing cards from public Spotify playlists, hosted at https://thefreal.github.io/hackster
 * an app that allows users to scan these playing cards and play the encoded songs in the background.

 The webapp should work out-of-the-box as it is just a simple HTML file.